ALL families connected

 The purpose of this Society is to educate the general public and members of the Society in genealogical research, and, to preserve, collect, compile, publish and disseminate genealogical data and family history.

-The April issue of the SCGS newsletter hit the in-box of our members yesterday, and what a great job by our Newsletter Editor, Cindy Brennan.
+The April issue of the SCGS newsletter hit the in-box of our members recently, and what a great job by our Newsletter Editor, Cindy Brennan.
 Her article “Mapping Their Steps” has links to some amazing resources to help us visualize and record the migrations of our ancestors.

 In addition to a monthly in-depth article, she also includes information about local meetings (or cancellations, in this case) and links to on-line events.
-This month she highlighted several websites that will help to dispel the boredom of being cooped up at home.
+For April she highlighted several websites that will help to dispel the boredom of being cooped up at home.
 She shared the links for Roots Tech, the Legacy To-Do List and Maureen Taylor’s book about fashions of the 1860’s.
 The New England Historic Genealogical Society (NEHGS) has a large number of free webinars, how-to’s and more, that can be accessed remotely.
 You can sign up for a Free Guest Account to begin taking advantage of this offer.
 CLICK HERE.

 You can find many other opportunities to learn new methods of research and right now many of them are free.
 So go exploring!
 Here are a few more to get you started …